Weather

 Heat & Fatigue Misinterpreted

-The following verse has been misinterpreted by some modelers to represent a hot, sweaty, tropical climate:
+Some modelers have misinterpreted the following verse to represent a hot, sweaty, tropical climate:

 And it came to pass that when the night had come Teancum and his servant stole forth and went out by night and went into the camp of Amalickiah and behold sleep had overpowered them because of their much fatigue which was caused by the labors and heat of the day.
 (Alma 51:33)